 Sarah continued to compose many works for television.
-She also stepped into the realms of popular music and was commissioned to compose and produce the highly acclaimed album ‘Aurora’ with Cantamus, an award-winning all girls choir.
+She also stepped into the realms of popular music and was commissioned to compose and produce the highly acclaimed album ‘Aurora’ (Warner Classics) with Cantamus, an award-winning all girls choir.
 This album spent months in the top of the UK Classical Charts and Sarah was nominated for a Classical Brit Award.
 This was followed by writing and arranging for the #1 Album with Hayley Westenra titled ‘Pure.’

 Her next step into film came when Sarah was commissioned to compose the score for an award winning Finnish feature film ‘Mystery of the Wolf.’
-She followed this by writing the score for the BBC/Weinstein Production of ‘The Meerkats’ in 2008.
+She followed this by writing the score for the BBC Films Production of ‘The Meerkats’ in 2008.
 This movie won ‘Best Score’ at the 2009 Jackson Hole Wildlife Film Festival.
 Her compositions for the BBC Series ‘Madagascar’ also received an Emmy Nomination for ‘Outstanding Contribution to Music & Sound’.

 In 2012 the BBC/Discovery commissioned Sarah to compose and produce the music for the 6 x 1 hour series ‘BBC Africa’ narrated by Sir David Attenborough.
 This series went to air in the UK in January 2013 and has received massive critical acclaim from the media.
 This epic series has sold to in excess of 200 countries including the USA and Sarah won a Gold Spirit Award for Best Score and an Emmy nomination in 2014 for Outstanding Contribution to Music and Sound.